A Comprehensive Review of the Video-to-Text Problem: Evaluation Benchmarks

 \subsection{The Large Scale Movie Description Challenge (LSMDC)}

-The LSMDC competition and workshop have been organized in conjunction with ECCV'16) and ICCV (2015, 2017\savefn{note:lsmdc}{LSMDC 2017 challenge website: \url{https://sites.google.com/site/describingmovies/lsmdc-2017}}, and 2019\footnote{LSMDC 2019 challenge website: \url{https://sites.google.com/site/describingmovies/lsmdc-2019}}) The competition is based on a unified version of the MPII-MD~\citep{Rohrbach2015ADescription} and M-VAD~\citep{Torabi2015UsingResearch} movie datasets, described in Section \ref{sec:datasets}.
-This combined dataset is considered one of the most challenging datasets due to the low-performance achieved for all metrics.
+The LSMDC competition and workshop have been organized in conjunction with ECCV'16 and ICCV'15, '17\savefn{note:lsmdc}{LSMDC 2017 challenge website: \url{https://sites.google.com/site/describingmovies/lsmdc-2017}}, and '19\footnote{LSMDC 2019 challenge website: \url{https://sites.google.com/site/describingmovies/lsmdc-2019}}.
+The competition is based on a unified version of the MPII-MD~\citep{Rohrbach2015ADescription} (see Section~\ref{sec:dataset:mpii-md}) and M-VAD~\citep{Torabi2015UsingResearch} (see Section~\ref{sec:dataset:mvad}) movie datasets.
+This combined dataset is considered one of the most challenging datasets due to the low performance achieved for all metrics.
 These datasets use Audio Descriptions (AD) / Descriptive Video Service (DVS) resources for the visually impaired, transcribed and aligned with the video.
 The original task implies the generation of single-sentence descriptions for each movie fragment.
 The challenge consisted of two phases (test sets): public evaluation and blind (without ground-truth descriptions) evaluation.

 In the first edition\footnote{ICCV Workshop for LSMDC 2015 challenge website: \url{https://sites.google.com/site/describingmovies/workshop-at-iccv-15}}, hosted on ICCV'15, the winners were decided based on the human evaluation only.
 Additionally, the challenge included an automatic evaluation server based on MS COCO Caption Evaluation API\footnote{MS COCO Caption Evaluation: \url{https://github.com/tylin/coco-caption}}.
 For human evaluation, each evaluator was asked to rank four generated sentences and a reference sentence from 1 (lower) to 5 (better) concerning four criteria: \emph{grammar}, \emph{correctness}, \emph{relevance}, and \emph{helpful for blind}.